Data protection and disclaimer

 5.2 How safe is it to enable cookies?

 It is safe to enable cookies when visiting our digital presence.
-When using a third-party computer, however, we recommend not accepting cookies and deleting your browser history to prevent subsequent users from being able to see your surfing behaviour.
+When using a third-party computer, however, we recommend not accepting cookies and deleting your browser history to prevent subsequent users from being able to see your browsing behaviour.

 5.3 How do we use cookies?